Summer Internships

 Expectations:

 Interns will review the Shared Community Health Needs Assessment (CHNA) data for the community they will be working in during the internship and locate the local Community Health Improvement Plan for that region.
 Using the local community Health Improvement Plans, interns will select one of the top three health priorities of the region and do a “deep dive” into the data using the CHNA.
-They will work with their research mentor to develop a research question and complete a secondary analysis of the data, such as: Are youth who experience depression in Androscoggin County more likely than their peers across the state to also report substance use?
+The MERGE Collaborative leadership team must approve the topic and may request a different topic from what is proposed.
+The intern will work with their research mentor to develop a research question and complete a secondary analysis of the data, such as: Are youth who experience depression in Androscoggin County more likely than their peers across the state to also report substance use?

 Once in the community, the intern will explore how the health condition/disparity/issue they selected is experienced/addressed/treated in that community.
 To do this, the intern will identify nonprofit and healthcare resources and gaps, using the community health assessments and improvement plans for guidance.
 For example, if the community health improvement plan identifies connecting patients of health care systems with community resources, the intern should visit different community resources to learn what services they offer, how patients can access the services, and what existing partnerships look like with health care systems.
 The research mentor will work with the intern to outline a strategy, but some suggestions include: